Charmstar/p2p-IPv4-offset/README.md

 ENCRYPTED FILE DELIVERY VIA SYNS ONLY, under the radar, TWO ENCRYPTED BYTES IN EACH SYN'S TCP CHECKSUM.

-Download ZIP file under "Code" to see formatted .rtf text files for how to install and use the working code inside SENDSYNS.cpio.
+Download ZIP file under the green "Code" option to see formatted .rtf text files to install and use the working code inside SENDSYNS.cpio.